dasher-project/dasher-web/documents/Milestones.md

 This task is mainly concerned with improving user experience, based on the feedback of actual users.

-- Bugs and missing features shall be remedied and released as a new version of Dasher-Web, which will be publicly released via the associated dasher repositories.
+- Bugs and missing features discovered during user experience survey shall be remedied and released as a new version of Dasher-Web
-- User experience feedback shall be formalized, and remedies shall be mocked out and published for reference in future tasks.
-These designs will be available within the Dasher-Web repository.
-- Remaining security and accessibility findings shall be remedied as updates in their respective repositories.
+  - The fixes will be released in a new alpha version.
-- New release of all the apps
+- New release alpha of all the apps
 - Organise meetings between sub-groups, user groups, minute and task blockages to people.
 (3 days)
 - Organise user feedback sessions and minute these sessions.
 Provide feedback to UX teams to iterate design aspects.
+- Security and accessibility issued raised in the report from Radically Open Security shall be remedied
+  - The fixes will be released in a new alpha version.
 # Milestone 5

 Donation for completing this milestone: €3900

 This tasks adds a number of features identified as missing by the users.
 Developers validate with the security team and accessibility team whether all recommendations have been solved.

-- Validate proper processing of outcomes of security audit and accessibility tests
+- Validate that the accessibility issues and security issues have been fully addressed
+  - Use the same auditing techniques used by Radically Open Security
-- Bugs and missing features shall be remedied and released as a new version of Dasher-Web, which will be publicly released via the associated dasher repositories.
+- Remaining bugs and missing features raised in the issue tracker (Github) shall be added and fixed.
 - User driven features formalized previously shall be incorporated into Dasher-Web
+  - Release a beta version for all supported platforms
+- Start 3 month testing period of the beta in the field with clients and users

 # Milestone 6